CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 The game ends when one of the following occurs during play:

  1. If your Wizard or Ringwraith is "eliminated."
 In this case your opponent automatically wins.
 As an exception in tournament play, the game continues.
-However. the player whose Wizard or Ringwraith is eliminated loses five MPs off his final total, and cannot reveal a new Wizard or Ringwraith.
+However, the player whose Wizard or Ringwraith is eliminated loses five MPs off his final total, and cannot reveal a new Wizard or Ringwraith.
  2. A Wizard player calls the Free Council.
 The Free Council may be called either:
+      - When each play deck has been exhausted twice, the council starts at the end of the current turn.
       - After you have exhausted your play deck for the second time, you may choose to call the council.
 The council starts at the end of your opponent's next turn.
 This gives your opponent one last turn to catch up to you.
       - After you have exhausted your play deck for the first time, you may choose to call the council if you have accumulated at least 25 marshalling points.
 The council starts at the end of your opponent's next turn.
-      - When each play deck has been exhausted twice, the council starts at the end of the current turn.
  3. A Ringwraith player calls the Audience with Sauron.
 The audience may be called either:
       - When each play deck has been exhausted twice, the audience starts at the end of the current turn.
       - After you have exhausted your play deck twice you may choose to play _Sudden Call_ as a resource.
 If you do so, the audience starts at the end of your opponent's next turn.